Reese Harper on Financial Planning (and more) for Dentists – Episode 8

 Rob: Hi everyone.
 I'm Rob Montgomery and I'm joined as always by the head Nacho himself, Dr. Paul Goodman.
 Paul, it's good to see you, man.
 It's been awhile.

 Paul: I know.
 A lot of different things going on.
-It's a, it's an interesting time as a dentist.
+It's an interesting time as a dentist.
 You know, half your staff wants off for the whole week, so it was not easy.

 Rob: It's good fun, good stuff.
 Today we're joined by a special guest, Reese Harper.
 Reese Harper is the founder and CEO of dentistadvisors.com, which is a registered investment advisory firm that focuses exclusively on representing dentists and dental specialists, has proprietary planning methodology which is used by dentists across the country to track their progress towards financial independence.
 Reese is also the host of the Dentist Money Show podcast and he's a regular contributor to major dental publications and popular speaker at dental conventions, continuing ed seminars and dental districts all over the U.S. Three observations that I've made and listening to Reese and reading of some of the stuff and I like, and you know, he's committed to serving dentists', which is great and it's important for us and our listeners, and I like the fact that he emphasizes the importance of being purposeful, which people that listen to our show have heard that more than once.
 I also liked the fact that he really, the importance of not rolling out cookie cutter generic counseling, which is something in our world as, as lawyers.
 Uh, you know, templates and just stamping out the same old, same old.
 It's just not acceptable.
 So I respect and appreciate that about race.
 And now without further ado, here's Reese Harper and welcome Amigo.
 And thanks for being on the show.

 Reese: Thanks Rob.
 It's a really great to be here and Paul, it's great to be here with you.
 Both of you guys have been important influences in my content and the dental community for a long time.
-I really think you guys are, I'd love your comedy just made there, rob, about the power of, of advice.
+I really think you guys are, I love your comment just made there, Rob, about the power of, of advice.
 I'm trying to write a book right now that I'll probably finish over the next 20 years and um, and one of the chapters is just be the life altering impact of advice for good or bad.
 You know, I really feel like good advice is, is, uh, there's a kind of a sacred responsibility that rests in the hands of an advice giver, especially when someone else trusts you to guide them down a path that's affecting their family, their kids, um, their health, their financial future.
 Like it's, I take it really seriously and, and I don't think that any one person should ever get the same piece of advice.

 Rob: Yeah.
 Well that's, it's a lot of responsibility.
 It's interesting to hear you say that.
 I feel the same responsibility in advising my clients at the stakes are high and you know, people are coming to you as a trusted adviser and uh, you know, what your, how you guide them really has the potential to have this very significant impact in their life.
 Uh, well yeah,

-Reese: and it's a huge responsibility.
-I guess for me that's like the biggest motivator of why I picked this industries.
+Reese: I guess for me that's like the biggest motivator of why I picked this industry.
 I feel like the combination of making good financial decisions and the advice that comes with that, I feel like it's, it's a really critical, um, trajectory kind of springing point.
 Like every piece of advice really sets people on a path that either requires repair of it's long and costly and time consuming and cost people health and wellness and wealth and family and, or it's, or it's just accelerating that and it saves them time.
 It saves them effort, it saves them stress, anxiety, improves their health, improves their wellness, saves their family.
 I mean it's, uh, the, each piece of advice is important and we tried to take it seriously and I'm just glad that you recognize that and in your own practice and notice that about us.

-Rob: Yeah.
-So let me ask you this then.
+Rob: So let me ask you this then.
 What, you know, how do you go about getting good advice?
 You know, how you know whether, and I think this goes beyond just dentist, you know, this is, you know, how does, you know Reese harp or financial rob, Montgomery lawyer, Paul Goodman, dentist consultant, and like factoring in other things.
 It's a serious job and like, you know this, so this is more holistic generally like, you know, when, when do you need a consultant and how do you go about, you know, hiring somebody and how do you know the right person?
 How do you go about getting good advice that can really empower your life and your career?
 Like you were just talking about?